 2008: Bitch launches the lecture series Feminist Perspectives in Pop Culture with funding from the Oregon Council for the Humanities, bringing feminist heroines like Susie Bright and the Guerrilla Girls live and in person to delight Portland audiences.
 Our new and improved website debuts.
 And the staff continues to expand with the addition of Development Director Jaymee Jacoby and Operations Director Brian Frank, who is passionate about two things—sandwiches, and deciphering the arcane minutiae of magazine circulation.

 2009: Bitch officially renames itself Bitch Media, the better to emphasize that it is a nonprofit multimedia organization and not just a magazine.
 After a long period of transition, Bitch Media welcomes its first Executive Director, Julie Falk, and starts doing all kind of nonprofit-y things like strategic planning, board development, and applying for grants to expand programming.
-Meanwhile, the magazine is redesigned and color is added to each issue, and the website institutes a successful guest-blogging program and a number of podcasts.
-2010 starts looking bright...
+Meanwhile, the magazine is redesigned and color is added to each issue, and our new online staff Kjerstin Johnson and Kelsey Wallace institute a successful guest-blogging program and a number of podcasts.

 Have an idea for the blog?
 Click here to contact us!